Loading

 For many Malagasies, traditional small-scale farming is their only source of income.
 With the country’s population rising sharply, the natural environment is under increasing pressure.

-The population of Madagascar is expected to double to 40 million by 2050
+The population of Madagascar is expected to double to 50 million in 2050

 6